 For years, I’ve used and reused twist ties that I got from products like bread.
-I used them around the house until they were frayed and twisted and breaking from use, and then I’d finally throw them away.
 I used them to tie up or bundle cords, to close plastic bags of leftovers, and to throw away trash bags of shredded paper that can’t be recycled in my area.

 Twist ties and toxic metal

 Then I learned that some vets recommend not using twist ties around pets (here’s another one).
 This is because twist ties are made in China, and no one knows what metals are used in making them.

 If your pet regularly chews on a twist tie that has lead, zinc or copper, that could endanger its health.

 At the very least, it’s wise to keep twist ties away from pets and small children.
 I try to avoid buying products that use twist ties, and I never use them around the house anymore.

 What to use instead